callmecavs/jump.js/README.md

 ### Import

-Import Jump, naming it what you prefer.
+Import Jump, naming it according to your preference.

 ```es6
 // import Jump